Alice Domon: "Disappearance": kidnapping, torture, and murder

 Between Thursday 8 and Saturday 10 December 1977, a group under the command of Alfredo Astiz, a Marine captain and intelligence officer, kidnapped a group of 12 people connected with the Mothers of the Plaza de Mayo.
 Among them were the French nuns Alice Domon and Léonie Duquet, along with Azucena Villaflor and two other founders of the Mothers of the Plaza de Mayo.
-Astiz had infiltrated the group, posing as a family member of a desaparacido and using a false name.
+Astiz had infiltrated the group, posing as a family member of a desaparecido and using a false name.

 Alice Domon and most of the women were abducted from the Church of Santa Cruz, where the Mothers of the Plaza de Mayo used to meet.
 It is located in the San Cristóbal district within the city of Buenos Aires.

 Sister Alice was taken directly to the secret detention center in the Navy Petty-Officers School of Mechanics (ESMA), under the control of the Argentine Navy.
 She was said to have been put in detention wearing a hood that cut off all sight.
 She was held for approximately 10 days, during which she was constantly tortured and interrogated.
 Horacio Domingo Maggio and Lisandro Raúl Cubas, survivors of detention at the ESMA, related what they knew on the subject in testimony to the national commission in 1985:

 The same thing happened to the French nuns Alice Domon and Leonie Renée Duquet.
 I had the chance to speak with Sister Alice personally, she had already been taken along with Sister Renée to the third floor of the Officers' Mess in the ESMA, that was where I found her captive.
 This happened around December 11 or 12.
 I remember that was when she had been kidnapped at the church.
 I was soon aware of 13 people; the Sisters were weak and badly beaten; Alice already needed two guards to carry and maintain her in the bathroom.
 I asked if they had been tortured and they answered yes: they had been tied to a bed completely naked and stabbed all over their body; in addition they told of later being forced to write a letter to the Leader of their Congregation, they wrote it in French under constant torture, afterward they both had a photo taken of them seated next to a table.
 The pictures were taken to the basement of the same building where the torture took place: the basement of the Officers' Mess.
 They were both at ESMA about 10 days, tortured and interrogated.
 Later the eleven remaining people were transferred.
 The rumours mention the haste of their departure; this indicates the murders of the same (Testimony of Horacio Domingo Maggio, File #4450).